 What Are the Symptoms of Postpartum Anxiety?

-The main symptom that is common to postpartum anxiety is the constant worry and fear about your baby’s health and your ability as a parent.
+The main postpartum anxiety symptoms, that are common to most suffers, are the constant worry and fear about your baby’s health and your ability as a parent.
 You may also suffer from panic attacks.

 - Constant worry